Drill Bit Size Chart for #36, #44, Number, Letter & Fractional Bits

 How do I convert millimeters to drill bit sizes?

-Our chart lists the nearest MM equivalent for every number, letter, and fractional size.
-For example, a 6mm bit is slightly smaller than a 1/4" (6.35mm) bit.
+Use the chart to compare the metric measurement with the nearest number, letter, or fractional drill bit.
+For example, a 6 mm bit is slightly smaller than a 1/4 inch (6.35 mm) bit.

-Wire gauge sizes are a numbered system (1-80) typically used for small-diameter precision drilling in machining and electronics.
+Wire gauge sizes are a numbered system from #1 to #80 typically used for small-diameter precision drilling in machining, tapping, electronics, and model work.

 How do I choose between fractional and wire drill bits?